-While on the other side of this story it could give a growing family the opportunity to buy a home in the $300,000 to $500,000 price point in a neighbourhood that they probably could not afford otherwise as most homes in these communities typically run in the higher end price point.
+While on the other side of this story it could give a growing family the opportunity to buy a home in the $400,000 to $650,000+ price point in a neighbourhood that they probably could not afford if they wanted to build a new home as some homes in these mature communities can run in the higher end price point.
 Other added benefits include excellent access to schools and other services close to the neighbourhood.

 As I sit and look at the new skinny homes in this particular community the outside aesthetics are quite beautiful and just down the road a larger traditional infill home being built balances out the indifference of the neighbourhood.
 I see an older bungalow that has graciously lived out its life and will soon need to be knocked down; its fate yet to be foreseen.